Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

+Consider now $X \to \PP^1$ the intersection of two generic quadric fibrations of relative dimension 4 (that is, $m=2$ in the above discussion).
+The family $T \to \PP^1$ factors through $T \to S \to \PP^1$, where $T \to S$ is the discriminant double cover of the associated linear span quadric fibration.
+We obtained an equivalence $\Db(T,\omega) \simeq \cat{A}_X$ providing another description of $\cat{A}_X$.
+Some natural questions remain.

-\begin{question} Let $\pi: X \to \PP^1$ be a generic relative complete intersection of two four-dimensional quadric fibrations and $T \to S$ the associated discriminant cover. \begin{enumerate} \item Are $\beta, \omega \in \Br(T)$ the same Brauer class? \item Does $X$ contain a line over $\PP^1$ if and only if $\omega$ is trivial? \item Is $X$ rational if and only if it contains a line over $\PP^1$? \end{enumerate} \end{question}
+\begin{question} Let $\pi: X \to \PP^1$ be a generic relative complete intersection of two four-dimensional quadric fibrations over an algebraically closed field and $T \to S$ the associated discriminant cover. \begin{enumerate} \item Are $\beta, \omega \in \Br(T)$ the same Brauer class? \item Does $X$ contain a line over $\PP^1$ if and only if $\omega$ is trivial? \item Is $X$ rational if and only if it contains a line over $\PP^1$? \end{enumerate} \end{question}

-We conjecture that the answer to the first (hence also the second) question is positive, whereas it is expected that the third question has negative answer.
+We conjecture that the answer to the first (hence also the second) question is positive, whereas it is expected that the third question has a negative answer.